DES300 Research Proposal

 The DES304 Emerging Technologies stream poses the question: “How might we use emerging technologies and speculative design to reimagine how people in Aotearoa connect, collaborate, and create?”
 The brief invites students to critically speculate about emerging technologies and their socio-cultural implications in a plausible future Aotearoa, and to produce speculative artefacts, experiences, systems, games, interactive prototypes, diegetic prototypes, and provotypes that provoke reflection on future socio-technical change (Baldwin-Ramult, 2026).
 The brief identifies three thematic lenses: connect, collaborate, and create.

 This project responds primarily through the lenses of collaborate and create, with a secondary thread of connect.
 It focuses on future student work and collaboration in an AI-saturated environment.
-As Artificial Intelligence (AI) becomes increasingly able to assist with writing, coding, designing, planning, summarising, and generating creative outputs, final artefacts may become less reliable as evidence of human effort.
+As Artificial Intelligence (AI) becomes increasingly common in education, it raises questions about authorship, academic integrity, learning process, and responsible use (UNESCO, 2023).
+This creates a plausible future condition in which collaborators and institutions may place more emphasis on process evidence, not only final outputs.
 In such a future, people may no longer only ask “What was produced?”
 They may also ask: “Who actually worked?
 Who genuinely contributed?
 How do we know?”

 This proposal explores a future productivity culture in which focus, effort, and contribution become visible, measurable, and contestable.
 In this future, emerging technologies do not only support work.
 They also produce behavioural evidence of how work was done, who contributed, and whether effort can be trusted.
 To investigate this condition, the research develops a speculative provotype, currently titled Tickers, where future students enter Proof Spaces, declare tasks, receive Focus Integrity scores, submit evidence of work, and allow peer or system-based contestation.

 The project's central concern is not whether productivity enforcement is simply good or bad.
 Instead, it asks how a system can feel helpful, motivating, and fair while also normalising behavioural monitoring and social control.
-This makes the proposed artefact a provotype: a designed system intended to provoke discussion, discomfort, and reflection rather than to solve productivity as a narrow usability problem.
+This makes the proposed artefact a provotype: a designed system intended to provoke discussion, discomfort, and reflection rather than to solve productivity as a narrow usability problem (Boer & Donovan, 2012).

 5.0 Research Context and Background

 This creates a potential trust problem in collaborative work.
 In group projects, remote work, and AI-assisted learning environments, the final submission may not clearly reveal who genuinely contributed, who relied heavily on AI, who stayed engaged, or who simply appeared productive.
 As a result, future systems may shift attention from output to process.
-They may not only assess what was produced, but also how work was performed, whether focus was maintained, and whether contribution can be evidenced.
+They may not only assess what was produced, but also how work was performed, whether focus was maintained, and whether contribution can be evidenced — a shift already visible in workplace performance monitoring and online proctoring literature (Ajunwa, 2023; Ravid et al., 2020).

 This proposal speculates on one version of this future: a culture in which productivity support becomes productivity enforcement.
 Focus is no longer private — it becomes scored.
 Contribution is no longer trusted — it becomes evidenced.
 Collaboration is no longer based only on goodwill — it becomes structured through peer visibility, challenge, and accountability.

 The project builds from the insight that emerging technologies do not become powerful only because they are technically advanced.
 They become powerful when they become useful enough to feel normal.
-Earlier reflective research conducted as part of this project identified that harmful trade-offs are most often accepted not through force, but through usefulness, care, efficiency, and convenience.
+Earlier reflective research conducted as part of this project identified that harmful trade-offs are most often accepted not through force, but through usefulness, care, efficiency, and convenience — a pattern consistent with the broader logic of choice architecture, where behaviour is shaped through framing rather than coercion (Thaler & Sunstein, 2008).
 This insight shapes the proposed design direction: the most interesting future is not a dramatic dystopia, but an ordinary system that people willingly accept because it helps them succeed.

 This context positions the research within a near-future Aotearoa rather than a distant science-fiction setting.
 The project therefore treats emerging technology as a cultural force, not only a technical tool.
 The focus is on how AI-assisted work, behavioural sensing, and social accountability could reshape trust, autonomy, privacy, and collaboration once they become ordinary parts of study and creative work.